niemasd/LogDateSimulations/README.md

-# LogDateSimulations
+# LogVarSimulations
-Simulations for LogDate project
+Simulations for LogVar Project